The Hartt School

 Percussion Performance, 2020

-Christopher Natale had the chance to shadow Hartt alumnus and 2018 Harr Alumni Award Winner Shane Shanahan in the pit for Mean Girls Broadway.
+Christopher Natale had the chance to shadow Hartt alumnus and 2018 Hartt Alumni Award Winner Shane Shanahan in the pit for Mean Girls Broadway.
+Learn More about Chris.

 This is the biggest honor I’ve had so far pertaining to my musical experiences, and wouldn’t be possible if not for the contacts I’ve made at Hartt.